 Other adaptogens with antidiabetic effect

-Diabetes completely destroys health and thus offers adapters a lot of opportunities to apply their healing effects.
+Diabetes completely destroys health and offers many opportunities for adaptogens to exert their curative effects.
 Medicinal plants helping to prevent and treat diabetes are therefore large.
 Their effects complement each other and intensify, so combinations of antidiabetic adaptogens usually lead to better results.
 From literary sources ( Elabhar2014pdr and others) I offer a selection of antidiabetic adaptogens and medicinal herbs:

 - Ginseng is combined in the treatment of diabetes according to TCM with a multivalent rhythm that improves fatty metabolism in diabetes ( Kho2016cwr ).